Opinion: Rishi Sunak is Britain’s first LinkedIn prime minister

-Political leaders fall into two camps – ‘jocks’ or ‘nerds’.
+Political leaders fall into two camps – ‘jocks’ and ‘nerds’.
 But Rishi Sunak is something else altogether

-Of course, there are a lot of truly awful people on Twitter who behave in all manner of terrible ways (including its owner), but if you like the rough and tumble of debate and you enjoy witnessing human behaviour pretty much unsanitised, then Twitter is for you.
+Of course, there are a lot of truly awful people on Twitter (including its owner) who behave in all manner of terrible ways, but if you like the rough and tumble of debate and you enjoy witnessing human behaviour pretty much unsanitised, then Twitter is for you.

-Conversely, if you prefer people showing off their strategic plans, presenting their ever-so-beautiful slide decks in a way that attracts pretty much uncritical adoration, then LinkedIn is the platform where you probably hang out.
+Conversely, if you prefer people showing off their strategic plans, and presenting their ever-so-beautiful slide decks in a way that attracts pretty much uncritical adoration, then LinkedIn is probably the platform where you hang out.

 It is my proposition that Rishi Sunak is our first ever LinkedIn prime minister.
 This isn’t a completely fresh idea, I admit.
 There is a fairly hackneyed political theory that countries’ political leaders alternate between “jocks” and “nerds”.
 You get the picture.
 Thatcher – jock.
 Major – nerd.
 Theresa May – nerd.
 Boris Johnson – jock.

 Sunak is, of course, a nerd.
-But he’s worse than that – he’s the kind of nerd to actively seems to revel in presenting data on a powerpoint slide – and would probably upload it to LinkedIn given half a chance.
+But he’s worse than that – he’s the kind of nerd who seems actively to revel in presenting data on a PowerPoint slide – and would probably upload it to LinkedIn given half a chance.

 Think back to the Covid lockdowns and all his press conferences in Downing Street.
 “Next slide please!”
 That was a politician in his element.
 That was a politician in command of his enormous data set.
 That was the environment that made Brand Sunak, because that was what we wanted from our leaders back then.
 A reassuring grasp of the detail.